-Whether you’re choosing a ring for yourself or for your fiancée to be, if the wearer of your engagement ring is an active lady then there are considerations other than just what it looks like to take into account.
-Durability is the big one, but then comfort too.
+Whether you’re choosing a ring for yourself or for your fiancée to be, if the wearer of your engagement ring is an active lady, then there are considerations other than just what it looks like to take into account.
+Durability and practicality are both key considerations when choosing your engagement ring.

-But what do I mean when I say ‘active woman’?
+But what do we mean when we say ‘active woman’?

-It might be someone who takes part in active sports like mountain biking or weight lifting.
-It might be someone with an active job like a doctor or a police officer.
-It might be someone with hobbies like gardening or dancing.
-Or it might just be someone who is a bit of a klutz and is likely to subject their engagement ring to some punishment in their day to day life.
+It might be someone who takes part in active sports like mountain biking or weight lifting, someone with an active job like a teacher or a police officer, someone with hobbies like gardening, home renovations or dancing, or it could apply to anyone who is likely to subject their engagement ring to some punishment in their day to day life.

 The bezel setting offers a rim of protective metal around the edge of your center stone to protect the delicate edge of the stone from chips.
-It’s also usualy very low profile, with the top of the diamond not raised high up above the ring band.
-This means that it’s less likely to snag on clothing, or anything else.
+It’s also usually very low profile, with the top of the diamond not raised high up above the ring band.
+This means that it’s less likely to snag on clothing, or anything else:

 If you don’t want to go for a bezel setting you can of course choose an alternative, but there are definitely some setting styles to avoid.